 - Select Tools > Monitoring in the navigation bar.

 - Select Enable to show the Prometheus configuration options.
-Review the resource consumption recommendations to ensure you have enough resources for Prometheus and on your worker nodes to enable monitoring.
-Enter in your desired configuration options.
+Review the resource recommendations to ensure you have enough resources for Prometheus and on your worker nodes to enable monitoring.
+Enter your desired configuration options.

 - Click Save.